rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 There is one big problem with this though.
 Say there is a programming error inside `userProvider.getUsers()` observable that leads to `NullPointerException` or something like this.
 It'll be super convenient here to crash right away so we can detect and fix the problem on the spot.
 But we'll see no crash, the error will be handled as an expected one: an error message will be shown, or in some other graceful way.

-Even worse is that there wouldn't be any crash in the unit tests.
+Even worse is that there wouldn't be any crash in the tests.
 The tests will just fail with mysterious unexpected behavior.
 You'll have to spend time on debugging instead of seeing the reason right away in a nice call stack.

 ## Expected and unexpected exceptions

-Just to be on the same page a little explanation on what is meant here by expected and unexpected exceptions.
+Just to be clear let me explain what do I meant here by expected and unexpected exceptions.

-Expected exceptions are the ones that are expected to happen in a bug-free program.
+Expected exceptions are those that are expected to happen in a bug-free program.
 Examples here are various kinds of IO exceptions, like no network exception, etc. Your software is supposed to react on these exceptions gracefully, showing error messages, etc. Expected exceptions are like second valid return value, they are part of method's signature.

 Unexpected exceptions are mostly programming errors.
 They can and will happen during development, but they should never happen in the finished product.
 At least it's a goal.
 But if they do happen, usually it's a good idea just to crash the app right away.
 This helps to raise attention to the problem quickly and fix it as soon as possible.